nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/memory_partitioning.rst

 For images that are run as a `main application` that has its own interrupt vector table there is an `Vector table requirement`_ on how to place the interrupt vector table in memory.
 The table must be placed starting at the 2 kB boundary.
-An example of such images are Application and Firmware Loader.
+An example of such images are application and firmware loader.
 The SoftDevice is not affected by this requirement.

 SoftDevice placement